Lahntal railway: Passengers

 Until the late 1970s, there were long-distance trains on the Lahn Valley Railway, including a pair of express trains to and from Trier to Westerland.
 Some timetables had an express train on the Paris–Trier–Koblenz route, continuing on the Lahn valley line to Gießen.
 The Dortmund–Bad Ems through coach of the Koblenz–Limburg–Frankfurt express, which had been very popular with spa guests had been discontinued.
 The Koblenz–Gießen express was extended several times a day via the Vogelsberg Railway to Fulda.
 A curiosity was the Frankfurt–Cologne express, which ran between Weilburg and Limburg on the Lahn Valley Railway only on workdays and only in one direction.

-The traffic on the Lahn Valley Railway was a mixture locomotive-hauled trains and diesel multiple units.
+The traffic on the Lahn Valley Railway was a mixture of locomotive-hauled trains and diesel multiple units.
 The locomotive-hauled trains were mainly used for commuter and school services and were mainly operated with rebuilt carriages and express train carriages of class E 30, which were hauled by diesel locomotives of class 211 up to the 1980s, and later also by class 216 locomotives.
 Silberling cars were only occasionally operated up to 1990.

 Express trains were usually formed with class V 200 locomotives and "standard carriages" (UIC-X-Wagen).
 At the end of the 1980s, the picture changed with the arrival of new class 628 DMUs, which eventually displaced many DMUs and locomotive-hauled trains.
 The latter services continued until December 2004, initially for many years with class 212 and 216 locomotives, which were from 1998 onwards replaced by class 215s, which were in turn replaced in December 2002 with class 218s.
-The trains initially consisted of standard carriages, and later were formed increasingly from Silberling carriages.
+The trains initially consisted of standard carriages, and were later formed increasingly from Silberling carriages.
 With the use of the class 215 and 218 sets, the locomotive-hauled trains were finally converted to push-pull operations, which until then had been used very rarely in the Lahn valley.